bajrariya/signup_automation_task/README.md

 -Finally, it checks if signup was successful and saves the result in a report.

-How to run the Project:
+5.How to run the Project:
-- Install Python.
+-Install Python.

-- Clone or download this Project.
+-Clone or download this Project.

 gitclone https://github.com/bajrariya/signup_automation_task
 cd signup_automation_task

 -Install the required packages